A log-structuredfilesystem for S3.

-ZeroFS serves S3-compatible buckets as POSIX filesystems over NFS and 9P, or as raw block devices over NBD.
-Data is compressed and encrypted before upload.
-Warm reads come from local cache in microseconds.
+ZeroFS serves S3-compatible buckets as POSIX filesystems over NFS and 9P, and as raw block devices over NBD.
+All three servers run in one userspace process.
+Writes go out as immutable segments, compressed and encrypted before upload.
+Warm reads come from local cache.

-or via Docker · GitHub Action
+or via Docker · GitHub Action · other platforms

-watch the recording →Files over NFS and 9P, block devices over NBD.
+Files over NFS and 9P, block devices over NBD.

 NFS